 Revenue is recognized to the extent it is probable that the economic benefits will flow to the Group and the revenue can be reliably measured.
-Revenue is measured at the fair value of the consideration received or receivable, excluding discounts, rebates, and sales taxes or duty.
+Revenue is measured at the fair value of the consideration received or receivable net of any sales commission, excluding discounts, rebates, and sales taxes or duty.
 Revenue from the sale of goods is recognized when the significant risks and rewards of ownership have been transferred, which is considered to occur when title passes to the customer.